CompIQ TWAIN Pro Dual Band / Stacked Compressor for Bass and Guitar

 - Independent Dynamic Auto Timing presets (Auto Fast / Auto Slower)

 - Dry / Wet Mix knob for parallel compression in either of the working modes

-- Tape–Saturation analog circuitry with independent Saturation, Cut Filter and Level controls on each of the processing engine, to add harmonic distortions to the Dry Line, which then can be mixed with the compressed Wet Line
+- Tape–Saturation analog circuitry with band-independent Saturation, Cut Filter (HPF on Lows, LPF on Highs), and Level controls to add harmonic distortions to the Dry Line, which then can be mixed with the compressed Wet Line

-- 5-LED accurate gain reduction display on each processing engine
+- 6-LED gain reduction display on each processing engine

 - True Bypass on/off footswitch

 - 9-18V DC external power supply (not included), center negative, 12mm long barrel plug

 - Road-ready, durable, black-powdered aluminum enclosure

 - 3-years warranty (direct to manufacturer, international, transferable)

 Blog post: The 101 of the CompIQ line of compressors